secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 A key is necessary for many cryptographic use cases e.g. symmetric and asymmetric encryption.
 Therefore, key generation is an important part while implementing cryptographic code.

+The only expected input is the intended use case.

 Expected output: key.

 Possible secure generation: